Gui-Luz/ShapeMapia/README.md

 # SHPmapia

-This simple command line tool allows you to extract json data from wikimapia.org and converts it to shapefile so you can useyour gis software.
+This simple command line tool allows you to extract json data from wikimapia.org and converts it to shapefile ready for gis software usage.

 ## Installing